Kentucky Girls Books

 Fort Thomas;

-Kentucky Library Association and the Kentucky School Media Association
+the Kentucky Library Association & the Kentucky School Media Association

 Galt House, Louisville;